An Introduction to the Many Varieties of Incense

 In this form of incense, powder is rolled into paper, and then the whole thing is twisted up to make a flexible rope, about four inches long.
 Comes in limited scents, but this form of incense stays fresh a long time, and is easy to take along during travel.
 You can set it in sand or hang it to burn.
 Traditionally, it was hung in temples to fill them with a heavenly scent.

-An herbal cleansing wand, sometimes called a smudge bundle, is a cluster of dried leaves, usually tied with string.
-Sage is the most commonly used herb, but juniper, cedar and sweetgrass also work, as well as blends of sage with other herbs, such as lavender.
-People often use it to cleanse and purify a space.
-One way to do this is to light the wand so that the end leaves are smoldering, then move around the room with it, letting the smoke waft near doors, windows, and any other feature that needs special attention.
+An herbal cleansing wand is a cluster of dried leaves, usually tied with string.
+Juniper, cedar, rosemary, lavender, and pine are all commonly used for herbal cleansing.
+To cleanse and purify a space, light the wand so that the end leaves are smoldering, then move around the room with it, letting the smoke waft near doors, windows, and any other feature that needs special attention.
 When you’re done, either leave the wand in a container (supervised of course!) or snuff it out in sand or water to be used again later.

 This is likely the oldest form of incense.
 If you burn a pine log and see the sap squeezing out in the heat, you’re seeing “wild” resin incense.
 Resin incense will not burn on its own, but needs a source of heat.
 In a modern home, that source is usually a charcoal disc or brick.
 Light your charcoal disc (many are self-lighting and need only a small flame to get them started), and let burn until the charcoal is smoldering.
 Then transfer the charcoal disc to your incense burner with tongs, and drop a few grains of resin or a little scoop of powder right on top and enjoy.